min2ha/ukwa-site/content/target/53152/index.en.md

   "subject": "UK General Election 2017"
 }

-# Fawcett Society: Women and the General Election 2017: Fawcett’s Women’s Manifesto

 The Fawcett Society manifesto calls on all political parties to pledge to advance gender equality and women’s rights.
 The Manifesto contains calls-to-action on five key areas of concern including closing the gender pay gap, an issue that Fawcett has long campaigned for.